kingluddite/my-css-boilerplate/README.md

 ## Install instructions

-- Add this function to your dotfiles and call it with `$ css-boilerplate` to install all the boilerplate code
+- (if you have dotfiles) Add this function to your dotfiles and call it with `$ css-boilerplate` to install all the boilerplate code
+- **note** Don't forget to source the file holding this new function or it won't work (example: `$ source functions`)

 ```
 css-boilerplate(){